sarthakagrawal34/Codeial/README.md

     }); -->
 6. Do same for users_controller and made a users.ejs file in views and render it.
 7. Add everything to git and commit.

+## Using Partials and Layouts

+### Understanding Partials in Views
+● Partials (Partial code put into another file) - The advantage of EJS is that it combines data and a template to produce HTML.
+This makes our code scalable and manageable.
+One of the most important features of EJS is its use of partials.
+Using partials, you may write a piece of code just once, and use it at many places as and when required.
+● Whenever we have some piece of code that is either very long or a piece of code that is used again and again in different files, we may store that in a separate file, and then re-use it wherever it needs to be added.
+One such example would be the creation of a NavBar.

+### Understanding Layout in Views
+● Layouts - Layouts enable us to dynamically fix content or elements to a page in such a way that even if a different page is requested, the content remains but the page is successfully accessed.
+● We can put in any layout that we want the website to look like into one file & whatever variables need to be put in or if the central content needs to be changed, we can just tell it using our view engine that this is the layout of the website wherein some part needs to be changed and can be filled in as in when needed.

+## Implementing partials
+1. Make a _header and _footer ejs file and use this in home.ejs and users.ejs by:
+    **<%- include('_header'); %>**  &&  **<%- include('_footer'); %>**